gabrielmcg/vp-netlify-test/appendices/appendix-b.md

 # Appendix B: Using customer supplied certificates for UCP and DTR

-[\#customer-certs-table-content](#customer-certs-table-content) lists the variables used when configuring customer supplied certificates for UCP and DTR.
+Table 32 lists the variables used when configuring customer supplied certificates for UCP and DTR.

+**Table 32.** Customer certs variables

 |Variable|File|Description|
 |:-------|:---|:----------|